-The official traveling party for the championship is 22 (i.e., those for whom transportation and per diem expenses will be paid by the NCAA).
+The official traveling party for the championship is 23 (i.e., those for whom transportation and per diem expenses will be paid by the NCAA).
 Only members of the official travel party plus three (sports information director and two administrators) receive credentials and are admitted free of charge.
 The remaining individuals must purchase a ticket from the institution's allocation.

-The ticket manager is (name, phone number).
+The ticket manager is \\\\\

+ger is \\\\\ (name, phone number).

-Each participating institution will be allocated a maximum of 200 all-session tickets for preliminary-round competition.
-All 200 must be "prime" lower level courtside seats, beginning with row one.
+Each participating institution will be allocated a maximum of 100 all-session tickets for first- and second-round competition.
+All 100 must be "prime" lower level courtside seats, beginning with row one.
 The committee may adjust allocations, if necessary, to equitably address specific facility seating situations as they arise.

 Each institution must notify the host ticket manager of the number of desired all-session tickets by noon (local time for the institution) the Tuesday immediately preceding the first match.
 After that time, the participating institutions may not return any portion of their allocation and are responsible for full payment of the number requested.
+For regionals each participating institution will be allocated a maximum of 200 all-session seats.
+However, of the 200 seats, only a minimum of 100 must be prime, lower level seats, beginning with row one.